atalayozyildirim/project-a/readme.md

 ## Overview

-This project is a microservices-based crm application that includes several services such as Notification, Expiration,Chart,Auth,Order,Invoice ,Payment and Product services.
-These services interact with RabbitMQ, MongoDB, and Redis to provide a robust and scalable system.
+This project is a microservices-based crm application that includes several services such as Notification,Expiration,Chart,Auth,Order,Invoice,Payment services.
+These services interact with RabbitMQ,MongoDB, and Redis to provide a robust and scalable system.

 ## Services
-Auth
+- Auth
-client
+- client
-Customers
+- Customers
-Chart
+- Chart
-employers
+- employers
-exprirations
+- exprirations
-notification
+- notification
-order
+- order
-payment-services
+- payment-services
-invoice
+- invoice
-product
+- product
-xlsx
+- xlsx
+- Task
+- Mail

 ## Architecture